 In Key Stage Two, children continue to develop their reading skills, particularly in terms of their comprehension of more complicated texts.
 They work through the different reading levels until they become free readers and can choose from our wide range of library books.
 New books are purchased on a regular basis and book fairs are held in school during the year, encouraging the children to peruse the latest titles.
 They are then encouraged to inform teachers of any new titles which they feel the school should stock.

-Our annual 'Book Week' aims to promote the enjoyment of reading, writing and drama across the school through a range of themed literacy activities.
+Our regular 'Book Weeks' aim to promote the enjoyment of reading, writing and drama across the school through a range of themed literacy activities.

 Pupils learn from an early stage that much of their writing will be read by an audience and therefore needs to be accurate, legible and appropriately presented.
 Every child has their own special book for writing and is involved in the editing and refining of their work.
 Throughout Key Stage Two there is a progressive emphasis on the skills of planning, drafting, revising, proof-reading and the presentation of writing.

 Handwriting is taught and practised regularly, with the children learning the cursive style from Year One onwards.

 Spelling is taught in a structured manner in every year group.
 Each week the lessons concentrate on spelling patterns, word families or irregular words.
 The children are taught strategies to remember new spellings, e.g. look-say-cover-write-check, mnemonics, identifying the difficult bits in words or breaking the word into syllables.